-Mechanics of Pulmonary Ventilation & Pressure changes during Respiratory cycle
+Mechanics of Pulmonary Ventilation and Pressure changes during Respiratory cycle

 The lungs can be expanded & contracted in two ways; By downward and upward movement of the diaphragm to lengthen or shorten.
 By elevation and depression of the ribs to increase and decrease the transverse and anteroposterior diameters of the chest cavity.